 Probable Cause Steps

 You must see a shoplifter enter your store or approach a display and see that the customer does not have any merchandise in their hand or that they haven’t retrieved an item from their own purse, bag, or pocket.
-This step prevents a common mistake that occurs when a customer brings an item back to the store for a return and does not check in at the return desk first.
+This step prevents a common mistake that occurs when a customer brings an item into the store for comparison purposes or for a refund or exchange and does not check in at the service desk first.
 If you detain someone after seeing them replace their own merchandise into their pocket or bag, you could be subject to a false arrest claim even though it is a seemingly honest mistake.
 Many false arrest claims are filed because retailers missed this important, but basic, first step.

 You must see the shoplifter select the merchandise.
 Store employees can misunderstand when they see a customer innocently put an item into their pocket or purse and not realize that the customer had brought the item into the store with them for comparison purposes.
 If you can positively and honestly state that you saw the shoplifter remove your merchandise from your display prior to concealing it, then you have a strong foundation for proof of shoplifting.

 You must see the shoplifter conceal, carry away, or convert your merchandise.
 This includes concealment in bags, strollers, or on a person.
 Shoplifting can occur by wearing articles in plain view once the tags are removed.
 Shoplifting can occur by conversion, for example, when consuming food prior to being purchased.
 An exception to the observation rule is inside a fitting room where observation is impossible.
 Once inside a fitting room store merchandise can be concealed almost anywhere.
 The important factor is to know what items go into the fitting room and what items don't come out in plain view.
 Of course, the fitting room must be checked beforehand to see if it is clear of merchandise and after the suspected theft exits to see that the missing items were not simply discarded.